utz82/ZX-Spectrum-1-Bit-Routines/zbmod/readme.txt

 If bit 0 of the flag byte is cleared, data for channel 3 follows.
 This works like with the other channels, but after the sample and frequency bytes you must add a data word pointing directly to the desired sample (not to the table).

-All pattern rows are terminated by a word-length pointer to next core to be executed in the player.
-This sets the initial relative volume for this row.
-It is often sufficient to set this to "core0" (ie. starting volume = 0), however for cleaner sound you might want to point to another of zbmod's 22 cores.

 Note: On the first row of each pattern, you must set the data for all channels (ie. flag must be 0).
 Also, each pattern must be terminated with a stand-alone